-Nigel Street runs between Duart Road (where Duart House, which was the family home, is located) and Chambers Street (named for his mother’s family) in Havelock North.
-It sits very close to Duart House.It is named after Nigel McLean and is likely to have been on land that was formerly part of Duart.
+Nigel St, named after Nigel McLean, runs between Duart Rd (where the family home Duart House is located) and Chambers St (named for his mother’s family) in Havelock North.
+The street is likely to have been on land that was formerly part of the Duart property.

 Nigel McLean was a local man from a well-known Havelock North family.
 He fought and died in World War I.

 He was born in Havelock North on April 27th 1884, his father was Allan (Tuki) McLean and his mother was Hannah McLean, nee Chambers, daughter of John and Margaret Chambers.